computationalmystic/project4-group15/assignment7/README.md

 Not all repositories have data that is retirevable from the API.
 For a demo, the rails repository is a good repo to use.

 ### Installing
-To run the code on your local environment, install npm in the project4-group15/assignment7/code/assignment7Group15/ directory
+To run the code on your local environment, clone the repository and install npm in the project4-group15/assignment7/code/assignment7Group15/ directory
 ```
 npm install
 ```